 CIA to launch nationwide recruitment ad campaign to 'excite' Americans to apply

-The Central Intelligence Agency on Monday is expected to launch its first-ever nationwide recruitment ad in an effort to “excite” Americans to apply.
+The Central Intelligence Agency on Monday is expected to launch its first-ever streaming recruitment ad in an effort to “excite” Americans to apply.

 The CIA told Fox News that they are launching the ad campaign, titled “Discover the CIA: Your Nation Is Counting On You,” to “offer a glimpse" of their global mission.